 If you love viewing wildlife, definitely consider a dedicated evening wildlife tour.
-We did one in Jasper National Park and loved it.
+We did a wildlife tour in Jasper National Park and loved it.
 We saw so many animals that evening: it was a hugely productive tour.
-Tours are offered in Banff National Park as well.

 Be responsible when you chance upon wildlife and follow safety rules and guidelines issued by the park.